bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Internal perception](/assets/intero.png)

 Internal sensing is called interoception.
 Our brain gets data from internal organs, our immune system, bones, and more.
-Sometimes this data is presented to us consciously, like your heart racing or being hungry.
-But usually, we only get the summarized form of our body state, sometimes referred to as affect.
-Our affect has two main parameters; valence (pleasant/unpleasant) and arousal (activated/deactivated).
-In practice, we could call affect basic emotions.
+Sometimes this data is presented to us consciously, like feeling your heart racing or being hungry.
+But usually, we only get the summarized form of our body state, sometimes referred to as _affect_.
+Our _affect_ has two main parameters; valence (pleasant/unpleasant) and arousal (activated/deactivated).
+In practice, we could call _affect_ basic emotions.
 It tells us whether we are stressed, bored, relaxed, or excited.

 ![External perception](/assets/perception.png)